-- Provide surveillance of public exposure routes through sampling and analysis; - Verify compliance with regulations; - Provide indication and methods to quantify release of materials from the site; and - Characterize trends in environmental measurements, especially as they are impacted by site remedial actions.
+- Provide surveillance of public exposure routes through sampling and analysis; - Verify compliance with regulations; - · Provide indication and methods to quantify release of materials from the site; and, - Characterize trends in environmental measurements, especially as they are impacted by site remedial actions.

-Measurement objectives to meet regulatory requirements follow:
+Measurement objectives to meet regulatory requirements follow.

-- Determine the total effective dose equivalent to the maximally exposed members of the public from all pathways. - Determine the effective dose equivalent from airborne emissions to the maximally exposed members of the public. - Calculate radon concentrations at the fence line. - Determine the radon flux off the engineered piles at the HISS. - Determine the direct external gamma exposure in areas accessible to members of the public at the site fenceline. - Determine background values for the parameters of concern from off-site locations.
+- Determine the total effective dose equivalent to the hypothetical maximally exposed members of the public from all pathways. - Determine the effective dose equivalent from airborne emissions to the hypothetical maximally exposed members of the public. - Calculate radon concentrations at the fence linc. - Determine the direct external gamma exposure in areas accessible to members of the public at the site fenceline. - Determine background values for the parameters of concern from off-site locations.

-Thermoluminescent dosimeters (TLDs), radon alpha track detectors, charcoal canisters, and particulate air filters will be used in various combinations at the SLS to monitor gamma exposure levels and airborne radionuclide emissions.
+Thermoluminescent dosimeters (TLDs), radon alpha track detectors (ATDs), and particulate air filters will be used in various combinations at the SLS to monitor gamma exposure levels and airborne radionuclide emissions.
 Data from these measurements will be reduced, evaluated, and in some cases converted into effective dose equivalent.
 Reports to the USACE and the U.S. Environmental Protection Agency (EPA) will be made to meet regulatory and contract requirements.